-The Land Use comment card at each workshop included questions to direct feedback on the Land Use component of the Draft Plan, which were also asked on the Draft Plan website.
+The Land Use comment card at each workshop included questions intended to guide feedback on the land use component of the Draft Plan, which were also asked on the Draft Plan website.
 The comment card first indicated that the Draft Plan proposes a compact development pattern intended to preserve natural and agricultural resources and support active lifestyles, high-quality public transit, and a variety of housing options.
 It then posed two questions: